lachrist/linvail/README.md

   ```
   Simply printing every appearance of `NaN` values runs under the risk of overwhelming the programmer with unrelated `NaN` appearances.
   We would like to know only of the `NaN` that caused the alert to display an buggy message.
+  It is therefore crucial to differentiate `NaN` values which cannot be done at the JavaScript language level.

 2. **Taint analysis**
   Taint analysis consists in marking -- or *tainting* -- values coming from predefined source of information and preventing them from flowing through predefined sinks of information.